SeaQL/seaql.github.io/SeaORM/docs/03-migration/02-writing-migration.md

 }
 ```

+## Atomic Migration

+Migration will be executed in Postgres atomically that means migration scripts will be executed inside a transaction.
+Changes done to the database will be rolled back if the migration failed.
+However, atomic migration is not supported in MySQL and SQLite.

+You can start a transaction inside each migration to perform operations like [seeding sample data](03-migration/04-seeding-data.md#seeding-data-transactionally) for a newly created table.

 ## Schema first or Entity first?

 In the grand scheme of things, we recommend a schema first approach: you write migrations first and then generate entities from a live database.